Add the Web Payments SDK to the Web Client

 4. Restart your server for the Sandbox test environment (npm run dev) to use this new value.

 You need a Sandbox application ID and Sandbox location ID in the following steps.
-You should paste these values into a text file or leave the Developer Dashboard open in another browser tab so that you can copy the values as needed.
+You should paste these values into a text file or leave the Developer Console open in another browser tab so that you can copy the values as needed.

 Link to section